The CHiMES Collaborative

 Synergi Collaborative Centre, funded by the Lankelly Chase Foundation, a five year initiative to establish an independent centre of excellence on ethnic inequalities, severe mental illness and multiple disadvantage.
 The programme undertakes place based systems interventions and evaluations, peer research and participatory action research; through these we improve knowledge, motivate and up-skill key cross-sectoral actors, and mobilise change through creative communications and service user narratives.
 (Led by Kam and Roisin)

-INTREPID, funded by Barts and the London Charity, an exploration of the recognition and treatment of depression in ethically diverse renal dialysis patients, taking account of inflammation as a complicating feature.
+INTREPID, funded by Barts and the London Charity, an exploration of the recognition and treatment of depression in ethically diverse renal dialysis patients, taking account of inflammation as a complicating feature (Led by Kam).

-FRAMERS: A global challenges research fund project.
+FRAMERS: A global challenges research fund project in partnership with the Global Policy Institute at QMUL and Somerville College at Oxford.
 This study develops and tests family resiliency interventions based on integrating life-skills education, problem solving, and family focused therapies, with young people in India and Kenya.
-The collaborations includes local universities, schools, NGOs, and community organisations.
+The collaborations includes local universities, schools, NGOs, and community organisations (Led by Kam).